 After a four year hiatus, International Academic Competitions is delighted to announce the return of the International Geography Championships (formerly called the International Geography Bee World Championships, which now just names one of the week’s events)!
-Our 2022 IGC has already been in the planning stages for over a year, and we’ll continue to be getting ready in all sorts of ways until we are ready to welcome the world on August 2, 2022.
-There is lots of information on this website to explore for further details (and much that will be added in the coming months), but we’d like to take a chance to highlight some of the new features, programs, and policies that we look forward to implementing for a great IGC for all.
+Our 2022 IGC has already been in the planning stages for over a year, and we’ll continue to be getting ready in all sorts of ways until we are ready to welcome the world to Vermont and Montreal from July 3-10, 2022.
+There is lots of information on this website to explore for further details (and much that will be added in the coming months), but we’d like to highlight some of the new features, programs, and policies that we look forward to implementing for a great IGC for all.
 As always, we welcome your questions, thoughts, and suggestions – please contact us at firstname.lastname@example.org at any point to let us know.
 The list below is not meant to be comprehensive, nor is it meant to highlight experiences that are very clearly new because they depend on the venue for IGC, but rather to help students and their families know what the major changes from 2018 are, and our thinking behind those decisions.

 1. Overall Philosophy

 The International Geography Championships began as the International Geography Bee World Championships in 2018.
 In 2022, not only is our name slightly different, but there have been numerous changes made to the overall structure of the competition.
 First, IGC is now a full week long, and does not overlap at all with the International History Olympiad.
-Students who have qualified can certainly attend both events, though, as they are held in back to back weeks with the Olympiad first, and IGC directly following.
+Students who have qualified can certainly attend both events, though they are now being held in different locations with two weeks in between them.

 For 2022, we have also added an Elementary Division and merged the Varsity and Junior Varsity Divisions into a combined High School Division to better reflect the distribution of students who attended in 2018 (where the Middle School Division was larger than the combined Varsity and JV Divisions).
 Elementary Division students are required to attend with a parent or legal guardian.

-As this is only the second edition of the International Geography Championships, and it is has been largely redesigned from its first edition in 2018, we expect that there will be further slight adjustments to the 2022 program over the coming months, before the calendar of events is finalized in early 2022.
-We also welcome all feedback, before, during, and after the 2022 IGC to help us to continue to develop and grow IGC for subsequent years.
+We welcome all feedback, before, during, and after the 2022 IGC to help us to continue to develop and grow IGC for subsequent years.
 Please direct all comments and questions about IGC to email@example.com.

 2. Clarification on Medal Events